usdot-jpo-ode/jpo-conflictvisualizer/README.md

 # jpo-conflictvisualizer

 The CIMMS Conflict Visualizer is a web-based user interface for configuring the [CIMMS Conflict Monitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor), as well as displaying notifications, downloading data, and visualizing conflicts.
-This repository also contains the associated API, which hosts endpoints for the GUI to access data from the jpo-conflicmonitor MongoDB database.
+This repository also contains the associated API, which hosts endpoints for the GUI to access data from the jpo-conflictmonitor MongoDB database.

 This application is fully dockerized, with the API and GUI alongside an instance of the [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode), [jpo-geojsonconverter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter), [jpo-conflictmonitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor).
 Information on how to build and run those projects is available in their repositories.
 The docker-compose available in this repository will build three components: the conflictvisualizer-api, the conflictvisualizer-gui and a [Keycloak](https://www.keycloak.org/getting-started/getting-started-docker) server used to authenticate both.